 These are some foods that should be avoided in cat’s diets:

-Raw meat and raw fish, like raw eggs, can contain bacteria that cause food poisoning.
-In addition, an enzyme in raw fish destroys thiamine, which is an essential B vitamin for your cat.
-A lack of thiamine can cause serious neurological problems and lead to convulsions and coma.
+Raw meat and raw fish, including raw eggs may contain bacteria that cause food poisoning to your cats.
+There is an enzyme in raw fish that can destroy thiamine.
+Thiamine is an essential material for Vitamin B for your cat.
+Lacking of thiamine may result in serious neurological problems, may also lead to convulsions and coma.
 Again, the occasional feed is no problem, but a prolonged diet of raw fish will cause thiamine deficiency in cats.

 There is also an amount of food that dogs owners should be aware of.

-First, Xylitol is a type of artificial sweetener found in many sugar-free products, like gum and candy, as well as some nut butters like peanut butter.
+First, Xylitol is a type of artificial sweetener found in many sugar-free products, like gum and candy, as well as some nut kinds of butter like peanut butter.
 Xylitol can cause insulin release, which can lead to liver failure, seizures and brain damage.

 While many dog owners are already familiar with the chocolate warning, coffee and caffeine all contain substances called methylxanthines, which in high doses are very dangerous to a pet's health.